ataylorme/slack-post-message-action/README.md

         "type": "section",
         "text": {
             "type": "mrkdwn",
-            "text": "A new release `1.0.4` for `eslint-annotate-action` was published!"
+            "text": "A new release `1.0.0` for `ataylorme/slack-post-message-action` was published by `ataylorme`!"
         }
     },
     {